 As we explain further in the mini-guide, CFS trusses have been used in many locations for different reasons, from South East Asia where they’ve consistently proven superior and more resilient to wood-built trusses, to the Middle East, where they are now commonly used in both residential and commercial buildings.

 CFS trusses can partly solve the problem of finding skilled labor or sourcing timber, saving both money, and time in geographical areas where specialized construction labor is scarce or wood sourcing is limited.

-Because the CFS trusses offers greater production accuracy and can be installed with greater ease by being lightweight, projects move forward even in locations where labour shortage or wood supply are common construction issues.
+CFS trusses offer greater production accuracy and can be installed with greater ease by being lightweight, projects move forward even in locations where labor shortages or wood supply are common construction issues.
 In addition, exact specifications mean less waste and fewer concerns about onsite adjustments.